-- Do we have vote-by-mail?
+- Do we have all-state vote-by-mail?
 If so, how does that process work? - Do we have absentee ballots?
 If so, what are the requirements for receiving an absentee ballot?
-(Do you have to give a reason why you would like to vote absentee?)
+Do you have to give a reason why you would like to vote absentee?
 Can you vote absentee if it's your first time voting?
-Can you choose to always vote absentee? - Do we have in-person early voting?
-If so, what are the requirements for participating in early voting?
+Can you choose to always vote absentee? - If a voter wants to change their vote-by-mail or absentee ballot after submitting it, are they allowed to do that?
+If so, what's the procedure? - If an absentee voter's ballot is rejected after the ballot is received, are they notified and given an opportunity to correct the problem? - Do we have in-person early voting?
+If so, what are the requirements for participating in early in-person voting?
+Does the in-person early voting run for a week or more, and include weekend days?